-2. Are there any resources or supports available to support project planning (including developing equity-focused Models of Care proposals)?
+3. Are there any resources or supports available to support project planning (including developing equity-focused Models of Care proposals)?

 The Partnership can provide funds to support project planning and proposal development.
-Allocation of planning funds will be determined as part of the survey assessment process and through individual consultations (and provided, as necessary).
+Allocation of planning funds will be determined as part of the intake process and through individual consultations (and provided, as necessary).